 ERM is assisting Shell develop a more holistic understanding of the nature and extent, fate and transport, and associated potential risks from contamination and is also helping to implement controls and remediation where warranted to mitigate potential exposure to receptors.

 Shell has, in the past, conducted numerous studies to understand the contamination and ERM’s role is to now utilize this previous information as the basis for collecting targeted data so that a soil and groundwater management and cleanup plan can be developed and implemented.

 As the contamination issues involve potential exposure to workers, neighbors, and the ecology of the area, ERM’s work will involve a number of conceptual exposure model elements.
 For example, work already underway or planned in the near term involves:

-- Human health, marine and near shore ecological risk assessments
+- Human health, marine and near shore ecological risk assessments;

-- Soil, soil vapor, and groundwater investigations using dynamic work plans and real-time data collection to reduce the time and costs needed to develop appropriate cleanup strategies
+- Soil, soil vapor, and groundwater investigations using dynamic work plans and real-time data collection to reduce the time and costs needed to develop appropriate cleanup strategies;

-- Groundwater fate and transport evaluations
+- Groundwater fate and transport evaluations;

 - Maintaining existing remedial containment systems and testing new approaches;

-- Routine performance monitoring
+- Routine performance monitoring; and

-- Developing a cleanup plan for EPA approval
+- Developing a cleanup plan for EPA approval.

 Benefits and Value